clevelandmusicco/HothouseExamples/pd/README.md

 ## `hothouse-switch.pd`

 This example demonstrates one way to program the Hothouse toggle switches.
-The patch lights an LED depending on the position of SWITCH 1.
+The patch sets an LED's brightness depending on the position of SWITCH 1.
 In the UP position, the LED is set to 100% bright.
 DOWN sets the brightness to 0% (off).
 The MIDDLE position sets the LED to 66% brightness.
 There is no audio.

 > [!IMPORTANT]
 The Hothouse uses 3-way toggle switches, each connected to two GPIO pins on the Daisy Seed: one pin detects the UP position, and the other detects the DOWN position.
 To determine if a switch is in the MIDDLE position, we rely on deductive reasoning: if neither the UP nor DOWN position is active, the switch must be in the MIDDLE position.
 >
-> Technically, using two GPIO pins means the Daisy Seed (and Pd and hvcc) sees two separate switches.
+> Technically, using two GPIO pins means the Daisy Seed (and, therefore, [pd2dsy](https://github.com/electro-smith/pd2dsy) and [hvcc](https://github.com/Wasted-Audio/hvcc/tree/develop)) sees two separate switches.
 The logic of a 3-way toggle is something we have to implement ourselves.
-It may seem obvious to some, but it bears repeating for all.
+It may seem obvious to some, but it bears repeating for all :neckbeard:

-One way to determine that a switch is in the MIDDLE position is to use the `_fall` variant receivers for the UP and DOWN positions.
-The `_fall` variants return a bang on a signal's falling edge (i.e. when a switch is released).
-So, if `sw1_up_fall` receives a message, we know that the switch is leaving the UP position, and it could only have gone to the MIDDLE position (since it is a 3-way toggle).
+One way to determine if a switch is in the MIDDLE position is to use the `_fall` variant receivers for the UP and DOWN positions.
+These return a bang on a signal's falling edge (i.e. when a switch is released).
+So, if `sw1_up_fall` receives a message, we know the switch has left the UP position, and it could only have gone to the MIDDLE position (since it is a 3-way toggle).
 You can apply the same logic for `sw1_down_fall`.

 ![hothouse-tremolo](images/hothouse-switch.png)